MarkusGitName/CountryApi/README.md

 # CountryApi

 Build .net 6 <br>
 First time building in net 6 so the project took a bit longer than usually.
-I did however take advantage of the opertunity to explore .net 6 and whats new in the framework. <br>
+I did however take advantage of the opportunity to explore .net 6 and what’s new in the framework. <br>

 [Demo](https://github.com/MarkusGitName/CountriesDemo)